mesqfelsbs/Technical-Assessments/Mobile/README.md

     - Implement error handling mechanisms.
     - Ensure graceful failure of the app in exceptional scenarios.
 - **App Performance:**
-    - Optimize your code for improved performance.
+    - Optimise your code for improved performance.
 - **UX Design Creativity:**
     - Present data in a user-friendly and intuitive manner.

 ## Submission
 Please follow these instructions for submitting your assessment: